1956 Seagrave 70th Anniversary Pumper

 THE truck that started it all for the Reliance Fire Museum...
 Founder

 Doug Klink grew up across the street from the station that this truck

 worked out of.
 As a young boy, he spent time at the station cleaning and

 helping out with this truck.
 As a young adult he would begin his

 volunteer firefighting career, and ended up purchasing this truck at a

-sealed bid sale when it was retired.
+sealed bid sale when it was retired in 1989.